limonte/us-services-and-goods-i-use/README.md

 ### MacBook

-- Good Alternatives: Lenovo ThinkPad + Linux (is Linux Mint still good for me as it was in good old days?)
+- Good Alternatives: Lenovo ThinkPad + Linux
+  - is Linux Mint still good for me as it was in good old days?
+  - or maybe Linux from DHH? https://www.youtube.com/watch?v=DC2p3kFjcK0

 ### iPhone